Boise State hosts Harkless and UNLV

 Boise State Broncos (12-4, 2-1 MWC) at UNLV Rebels (12-3, 1-2 MWC)

-The Broncos have gone 2-1 against MWC opponents.
-Boise State is sixth in the MWC scoring 29.8 points per game in the paint led by Tyson Degenhart averaging 7.2.
+The Rebels have gone 6-2 in home games.
+UNLV ranks eighth in the MWC with 23.1 defensive rebounds per game led by Luis Rodriguez averaging 4.2.

+The Broncos are 2-1 in conference games.
+Boise State leads the MWC giving up just 59.7 points per game while holding opponents to 38.4% shooting.

 The Rebels and Broncos meet Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Luis Rodriguez is shooting 35.7% from beyond the arc with 1.7 made 3-pointers per game for the Rebels, while averaging 13 points, 5.9 rebounds and 2.3 steals.
-Harkless is shooting 38.9% and averaging 16.6 points over the last 10 games for UNLV.
+TOP PERFORMERS: Harkless is shooting 38.9% and averaging 16.6 points for the Rebels.
+Rodriguez is averaging 1.7 made 3-pointers over the last 10 games for UNLV.

 Marcus Shaver Jr. is averaging 14.5 points, 6.8 rebounds, 3.8 assists and two steals for the Broncos.
-Degenhart is averaging 13.4 points and 5.6 rebounds while shooting 46.5% over the last 10 games for Boise State.
+Tyson Degenhart is averaging 13.4 points and 5.6 rebounds while shooting 46.5% over the past 10 games for Boise State.

 LAST 10 GAMES: Rebels: 7-3, averaging 81.3 points, 33.6 rebounds, 15.2 assists, 9.8 steals and 4.4 blocks per game while shooting 45.6% from the field.
 Their opponents have averaged 69.2 points per game.